okfn/opendatahandbook-old/source/following-up/tell-the-world.rst

   information rapidly.
 Anything tagged with #opendata will be immediately seen by thousands.

-  LinkedIn has a large selection of groups which are targetted towards open data.
+  LinkedIn has a large selection of groups which are targeted towards open data.

   While Facebook is excellent for a general audience, it has not